CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 SAN JOAQUIN COUNTY:

-agenda item C.2, Police Chief's recommendation to introduce CA SB 861 (2005) enabled breed specific "pit bull"
+item C.2, Police Chief's recommendation to introduce CA SB 861 (2005) enabled breed specific "pit bull" ordinance:

-and fee increases ($100 unaltered dog/cat licenses, 1/2 rate Seniors over 55 & microchip required) expected to be
+fee increases ($100 unaltered dog/cat licenses, 1/2 rate Seniors over 55 & microchip required) expected to be enacted

-original San Francisco version but adding Bull Terriers and Miniature Bull Terriers.
-8/15/06 Minutes The ordinance
+San Francisco version but adding Bull Terriers and Miniature Bull Terriers.
+8/15/06 Minutes The ordinance was adopted

 SAN LUIS OBISPO COUNTY